kyokley/BattlePyAI/README.md

 ### A complete Battlepy Agent

-But this code isnt enough to play - in fact it will fail since it does not implement the placeShips method properly, and has no implementations for the other methods.
+But this code isn't enough to play - in fact it will fail since it does not implement the placeShips method properly, and has no implementations for the other methods.

 Lets correct that while we look at some of the information available to your agent, and put down placeholders for all the available and required functions that a winning agent should implement..